growingdatafoundation/wgh-backend/README.md

-# WhatGrowsHere backend
+# WhatGrowsHere Backend Stack

-This is the new WhatGrowsHere API, rewritten in Go with MongoDB.
+This is the new WhatGrowsHere Backend Stack, rewritten in Go, using MongoDB.

 ## Table of Contents